Human Genetic Diversity: Lewontin's Fallacy: Support and criticism

 Witherspoon et al. write: Since an individual's geographic ancestry can often be inferred from his or her genetic makeup, knowledge of one's population of origin should allow some inferences about individual genotypes.
 To the extent that phenotypically important genetic variation resembles the variation studied here, we may extrapolate from genotypic to phenotypic patterns. ...
 However, the typical frequencies of alleles responsible for common complex diseases remain unknown.
 The fact that, given enough genetic data, individuals can be correctly assigned to their populations of origin is compatible with the observation that most human genetic variation is found within populations, not between them.
 It is also compatible with our finding that, even when the most distinct populations are considered and hundreds of loci are used, individuals are frequently more similar to members of other populations than to members of their own population.
 Thus, caution should be used when using geographic or genetic ancestry to make inferences about individual phenotypes.
 Witherspoon et al. add: "A final complication arises when racial classifications are used as proxies for geographic ancestry.
 Although many concepts of race are correlated with geographic ancestry, the two are not interchangeable, and relying on racial classifications will reduce predictive power still further."

-In a 2014 paper, reprinted in the 2018 Edwards Cambridge University Press volume, Rasmus Grønfeldt Winther argues that "Lewontin's fallacy" is effectively a misnomer, as there really are two different sets of methods and questions at play in studying the genomic population structure of our species: "variance partitioning" and "clustering analysis".
+In a 2014 paper, Rasmus Grønfeldt Winther argues that "Lewontin's fallacy" is effectively a misnomer, as there really are two different sets of methods and questions at play in studying the genomic population structure of our species: "variance partitioning" and "clustering analysis".
 According to Winther, they are "two sides of the same mathematics coin" and neither "necessarily implies anything about the reality of human groups".